How to Verify an Open Estate and Obtain a Copy of the Will in North Carolina

 2. Key Takeaways

-• County clerks maintain a public index of estates you can search online or in person.
+- County clerks maintain estate records you can search online or in person, although online availability varies by county.